LittleRizz/portfolio/README.md

 # Portfolio Template
-Starter portfolio template for RocketU students.
-Credit to [Mark Dotto](http://markdotto.com/).
+Basically, a starter portfolio to demonstrate how awesome I am.
+That's all.  :-)